Siberian tiger: In captivity

 In recent years, captive breeding of tigers in China has accelerated to the point where the captive population of several tiger subspecies exceeds 4,000 animals.
 Three thousand specimens are reportedly held by 10–20 "significant" facilities, with the remainder scattered among some 200 facilities.
-This makes China home to the second largest captive tiger population in the world, after the U.S., which in 2005 had an estimated 4,692 captive tigers.
+This makes China home to the second-largest captive tiger population in the world, after the U.S., which in 2005 had an estimated 4,692 captive tigers.
 In a census conducted by the U.S.-based Feline Conservation Federation, 2,884 tigers were documented as residing in 468 American facilities.

-In 1986, the Chinese government established the world's largest Siberian tiger breeding base, the Harbin Siberian Tiger Park, and was meant to build a Siberian tiger gene pool to ensure the genetic diversity of the tiger.
+In 1986, the Chinese government established the world's largest Siberian tiger breeding base, the Harbin Siberian Tiger Park.
+It was meant to build a Siberian tiger gene pool to ensure the genetic diversity of the tiger.
 The Park and its existing tiger population would be further divided into two parts, one as the protective species for genetic management and the other as the ornamental species.
-It was discovered that when the Heilongjiang Northeast Tiger Forest Park was founded it had only 8 tigers, but according to the current breeding rate of tigers at the park, the worldwide number of wild Siberian tigers will break through 1,000 in late 2010.
+It was discovered that when the Heilongjiang Northeast Tiger Forest Park was founded, it had only 8 tigers, but according to the current breeding rate of tigers at the park, the worldwide number of wild Siberian tigers will break through 1,000 in late 2010.
 South Korea expected to receive three tigers pledged for donation in 2009 by Russia in 2011.

 Attacks on humans

 Sign warns Caution!
 Tigers nearby! (Осторожно! Тигры рядoм!).

 The Siberian tiger very rarely becomes a man-eater.
-Numerous cases of attacks on humans were recorded in the 19th century, occurring usually in central Asia excluding Turkmenistan, Kazakhstan and the Far East.
+Numerous cases of attacks on humans were recorded in the 19th century, occurring usually in central Asia excluding Turkmenistan, Kazakhstan, and the Far East.
 Tigers were historically rarely considered dangerous unless provoked, though in the lower reaches of the Syr-Darya, a tiger reportedly killed a woman collecting firewood and an unarmed military officer whilst passing through reed thickets.
-Attacks on shepherds were recorded in the lower reaches of Ili.
+Attacks on shepherds were recorded in the lower reaches of the Ili.
 In the Far East, during the middle and late 19th century, attacks on people were recorded.
-In 1867 on the Tsymukha River, tigers killed 21 men and injured 6 others.
-In China's Jilin Province, tigers reportedly attacked woodsmen and coachmen, and occasionally entered cabins and dragged out both adults and children.
+In 1867, on the Tsymukha River, tigers killed 21 men and injured 6 others.
+In China's Jilin Province, tigers reportedly attacked foresters and coachmen, and occasionally entered cabins and dragged out both adults and children.